danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 This is the root of the app and is inspired by [TouchOSC](http://hexler.net/software/touchosc).
 Here you can launch the Patch Browser or change app settings.

-This is also where you can enable the WebDAV server to access the app's Documents folder for adding/updating patches.
+This is also where you can enable the WebDAV server to access the app Documents folder for adding/updating patches.

 ### Patch Browser